cysouw/diathesis/text/c07_reflexive.md

 c.
 Ich habe den Elefanten geduscht.
 :::

-Similarly, reflexive anticausatives, like *abkühlen* 'to cool' (see [@sec:reflexive-anticausative]), might seem to have a 'free' reflexive [@next a].
+Similarly, reflexive anticausatives, like *abkühlen* 'to cool' (see [@sec:reflexive-anticausative]), might seem to have a "free" reflexive [@next a].
 However, the two possibilities are clearly distinguished by a different perfect auxiliary [@next b].
 Also a transitive variant is possible [@next c].
 This all indicates that a verb like *abkühlen* is a reflexive anticausative, and the intransitive construction without *sich* is an anticausative of the transitive (see [@sec:participles-sein-zustandspassiv]).

 ::: ex
 a.
 Die Luft kühlt (sich) ab.